ADA-research/FSP-DARTS/README.md

 ├── fsp_test.py         # FSP evaluation for a single discrete model ├── fsp_adv_test.py     # FSP evaluation for a single discrete model under after additional fine-tuning with adversarial examples
-├── fsp_search.py       # FSP evaluation and architecture parameter update integrated into PC-DARTS search ├── model_search.py     # Added methods to construct the discrete candidate pool for fsp_search ├── train_search.py     # Add the FSP evaluation process to the search ├── train_adv.py        # Perform full adversarial training on the genotypes found by the search.
+├── fsp_search.py       # FSP evaluation and architecture parameter update integrated into PC-DARTS search ├── model_search.py     # Add methods to construct the discrete candidate pool for fsp_search ├── train_search.py     # Add the FSP evaluation process to the search ├── train_adv.py        # Perform full adversarial training on the genotypes found by the search.
 ├── final_test.py       # Robustness testing of the final trained model